 Put On The Armor of God From Ephesians 6:13-18

-The reason to deal with, or to avoid negative triggers is that those are the so-called weak link in your defensive armor.
+People need to avoid negative triggers is that those are the so-called weak links in your defensive armor.
 Each of us has things that can take us down.
-We all have things that we have battled with from our past, but being proactive puts you on the top of things instead of panicking to try to hold things together.
+We all have things that we have battled with from our past, but being proactive puts you on top of things instead of panicking to try to hold things together.